markmac99/ukmon-pitools/README.md

 ### Multistation Installation
 These instructions are for multi station linux builds where multiple cameras are managed from a single userid.
 NB: If you're setting up such a configuration you MUST let me know the affected camera IDs so i can make some server-side adjustments.
-Otherwise the ukmon ini file will be overwritten each time the system updates.

 To explain the process, lets assume you have cameras US0001 and US0002
 * Login as the managing user and run the following to set up US0001